 Training in Conflict of Interest

-All investigators engaging in research related to any Public Health Service (PHS) funded grant or contract, all CUNY College Conflicts Officers (CCOs) and CUNY Conflicts Committee members are required to complete the CITI training in Conflict of Interest (COI).
-In addition, a CCO or the Conflicts Committee may require individuals to complete this course on a case-by-case basis.
+All investigators engaging in research related to any Public Health Service (PHS) funded grant or contract, and all CUNY Conflict of Interest Officers are required to complete the CITI training in Conflict of Interest (COI).
+In addition, a CUNY Conflict of Interest Officer may require individuals to complete this course on a case-by-case basis.
 Individual training requirements may be based on the nature of an existing conflict; non-compliance with CUNY’s Conflict of Interest Policy; or non-compliance with a Conflict of Interest management plan.
 COI training certificate will be valid for four years.
 CUNY researchers are required to re-take the CITI COI training course every four years.

 Please follow the steps outlined below to complete your training:

 1. Log-in (or register if you are a first-time user) at https://www.citiprogram.org/Default.asp